0xJakuzya/0xJakuzya/README.md

 ## About Me

-Hi!
 I am a third-year bachelor's student at PSUTI, specializing in Data Science.
 Currently, I am engaged in projects related to data science, continuously expanding my knowledge through both coursework and hands-on experience.

 Feel free to explore my repositories, where I share a variety of projects, experiments, and insights gained throughout my data science journey.